Story and Photos by John Sundsmo.

 The Grand Canal: Venice has many small canals that link the different neighborhoods on the island, but there is just one Grand Canal and only four bridges across it.
 The Ponte dell’ Accademia and Ponte di Rialto bridges were closest to St. Mark’s square and since we wanted to experience the galleries and local artwork, we set off across the Accademia bridge bound for the Guggenheim museum.

-Guggenheim Home – now museum: “Changing Place; Changing Time; Changing Thoughts; Changing Future”.
+Guggenheim Home – now a museum: “Changing Place; Changing Time; Changing Thoughts; Changing Future”.
 Contemporary art collector and New York gallery owner Peggy Guggenheim described herself as the “poor Guggenheim relative.”
-She may have been less wealthy than others in the family, but she was definitely well endowed with artistic judgement and vision.
-In the 1950s she fostered the careers of many now well known contemporary artists: including, Alberto Giacometti, Jackson Pollock, René Magritte, Henry Moore, Joan Miró, John Tunnard, Kenneth Noland, Alexander Calder and Pablo Picasso.
+She may have been less wealthy than others in the family, but she was definitely well endowed with artistic judgment and vision.
+In the 1950s she fostered the careers of many now well-known contemporary artists: including, Alberto Giacometti, Jackson Pollock, René Magritte, Henry Moore, Joan Miró, John Tunnard, Kenneth Noland, Alexander Calder, and Pablo Picasso.
 My wife had long wanted to visit the Guggenheim collection in Venice.
-The art works in the museum were acquired by Peggy Guggenheim, mostly from her friends – the artists – giving a unique view of their interactions and her insights as a sophisticated collector.
-Views of the Grand Canal from windows, front courtyard and landing of the museum were striking.
+The artworks in the museum were acquired by Peggy Guggenheim, mostly from her friends – the artists – giving a unique view of their interactions and her insights as a sophisticated collector.
+Views of the Grand Canal from windows, front courtyard, and landing of the museum were striking.

 Some of the major sites, like the Rialto Bridge (“Rialto”) and St. Mark’s square (“SM”), had arrows posted on the corners of buildings to guide us, but when we missed a turn the signs disappeared.
 We finally learned to relax and go with the flow – ‘ let’s head this way for a while and see what happens’ became our mantra.
 As a decided advantage to this approach – we usually got where we needed to go and often found ourselves off the beaten path, away from the crowds, experiencing a little of the local life in the neighborhoods.